The Board is comprised of independent, internal and co-opted members.

 He was the founding chair of the University Alliance mission group, and a member of the UUK Board for six years.
 He was a member of the Archbishops’ Council of the Church of England for seven years to 2013, and continues to advise on matters relating to Higher Education.
 In Portsmouth, he has been a Board member of the New Theatre Royal, of Highbury College and of a secondary school.
-He is also enrolled as a part-time MA student in Philosophy at King’s College London.
+He is also enrolled as a part-time research student in Philosophy at King’s College London.

 Trustee of the National Museum of the Royal Navy and of the EC Roberts Centre (a family support charity) in Portsmouth.

 Doctor Martin Hagen

-Martin Hagen is a non executive director of South West Water and Chairman of Swallowfield plc.
-He is also Deputy Chairman of the Regulatory Decisions Committee of the Department for Work and Pensions (DWP) and a non-executive board member and audit committee Chair of Companies House.
+Martin Hagen is a non-executive director of South West Water and an independent member of the Audit and Risk Committee of the Department for Work and Pensions (DWP) and a non-executive board member and audit committee Chair of Companies House.
 He is a past President of the Institute of Chartered Accountants in England and Wales (ICAEW) and was formerly a partner at Deloitte.

 David joined St. James’s Place in 1992 and was appointed to the Board in 2007.
 David is the Managing Director with responsibility for Investments including Discretionary Fund Management and International businesses.

-He is also a member of the Investment Committee and is responsible for the development of the Group’s fund range.
+He is also Chairman of the Investment Committee and is responsible for the development of the Group’s fund range.

 David is a non-executive Director of The Henderson Smaller Companies Investment Trust plc.
 He is a graduate of City University, London and a Fellow of the Institute of Actuaries.